-However, after the doctor has said that it was not an emergency, we will cover additional care only if you get the additional care in one of these three ways:
+However, after the doctor has said that it was not an emergency, we will cover additional care only if you get the additional care in one of these two ways:

-- You go to a network provider to get the additional care. - You go to an out-of-network provider and pay out-of-network cost-sharing. - - or The additional care you get is considered urgently needed services and you follow the rules for getting this urgent care (for more information about this, see Section 3.2 below).
+- You go to a network provider to get the additional care. - -or The additional care you get is considered urgently needed services and you follow the rules for getting this urgent care (for more information about this, see Section 3.2 below).